AbhileshKapdi/Upwork-Common-Question-Answer/Answers and questions.md

+<b>Describe recent your experience in completing a project similar to this one.</b>

+<p>I’ve worked on similar web development projects before.
+Our goal was to Make it user-friendly, Responsive to every device & Should load quickly, and my primary role was Project Management.
+I cooperated with four other people in the team, and believe the structure of work and the agile project management we applied.
+Anyway, I understand the biggest threats of similar projects and the level of commitment one needs to have to complete them within the given time frame.
+I believe to be ready to do so and cannot wait to work on similar projects in your company.</p>

+<p>I have no experience and I honestly think it is better for you.
+Just think about it for a moment.
+You have excellent processes in place for everything, you know how to achieve desired results.
+Employee like me is like a clean sheet, unspoiled by experience from previous jobs.
+I am not going to try to do things my way, or to reinvent the wheel.
+On the contrary, I am ready to listen and learn and eventually do things your way, the one you know works, and brings the desired results.
+Isn’t that better than hiring somebody experienced who would argue with the managers, and disagree with everything every day?
+The decision is yours…</p>

+<p>I think my portfolio does this job better than I do.
+Just have a look at this and this project [you show them your portfolio, either online or in print].
+As you can see, I’ve worked on similar applications and projects to what you do in your company.
+I led the entire team, and was responsible for delivering the project on time, and meeting every objective we had.
+As you can see on [this and this example], we worked on [this and this thing] and reached [this and that result].
+Do you have any questions about the projects, or do you want me to elaborate on my role any further?</p>

+<b>What’s the best project you’ve ever worked on?</b>

+<p>My response may surprise you: my failed mobile app development project is the best one I've ever worked on.
+The reason is simple: working on this project taught me so much.
+I made many mistakes, underestimated market research, and at the time I was a project manager with two node developers and one react developer but didn't hire a good tester early enough, so we eventually released a site that was deemed to crash in some cases.
+But it was a great experience.
+When you fail, you learn the most, and I believe this project helped me become a better product manager.</p>

+<p>In my opinion, there’s nothing like best or worst project.
+Sometimes you succeed to reach your goals, and other times you fail.
+At the end of the day, the final outcome is never entirely in your hands.
+Market trends, moves of your competitors, work of other team members–it all has an impact on each project.
+Instead of considering projects successes or failures, I simply consider each one a learning experience.
+I try my best in work, but I do not well much on either successes or failures.
+Each project I worked on was great, because it helped me to become better in what I do, to move forward.
+And I always tried my best.
+Whether it eventually panned out in the way we wanted is of secondary importance to me…</p>

 <b>What time you usually work?</b>

 <p>I usually work on 10 a.m. to 7 p.m.
 IST, Sometimes I can manage to work at other time if a client request to do so.